23 Money Saving Challenges You Can Start Today

 Who this works for: People who have debts, big and small, and want to see them disappear completely.

-And if you want to start seeing your overwhelm dissipate as your debt goes away, then a Debt Payoff Tracker Challenge is probably a great option for you!
+If you want to start seeing your debt overwhelm leave, then a Debt Payoff Tracker Challenge is probably a great option for you!

-Also, this one is more of a save money challenge you set the parameters for; you get to decide how big of a debt you want to pay off and over what timeline so you’re not getting overwhelmed.
+Also, this one is more of a money challenge you set the parameters for.
+You get to decide how big of a debt you want to pay off, and over what timeline, so you’re not getting overwhelmed.

-Pro Tip: Start off with a small debt so that you can work up your confidence to go after bigger ones as you see this one get destroyed quickly.
+Pro Tip: Start off with a small debt so that you can work up your confidence to go after bigger ones.

 3. No-Spend Challenge